bagder/http3-explained/en/criticism.md

 target innocent victims.

-QUIC has built-in mitigation against amplification attacks by requiring that the initial packet must be at least 1200 bytes and by restriction in the protocol that says that a server MUST NOT send more than three times the size of the request in response without receiving a packet from the client in response.
+QUIC has built-in mitigation against amplification attacks by requiring that the initial packet MUST be at least 1200 bytes and by restriction in the protocol that says that a server MUST NOT send more than three times the size of the request in response without receiving a packet from the client in response.